Car insurance for learner drivers

 Learners need to have held their licence for at least six months before they take the restricted licence.
 To be granted your restricted licence you need to successfully pass the restricted licence practical test, in a car provided by you, which is designed to determine if your skills are at a level where you can safely drive without a supervisor under certain conditions.

-There are restrictions imposed on L and restricted drivers, so make sure you check out the Transport Agency Website and are fully aware of what you can and can’t do on the road before getting behind the wheel.
+There are restrictions imposed on learner and restricted drivers, so make sure you check out the NZ Transport Agency website and are fully aware of what you can and can’t do on the road before getting behind the wheel.

 Did you know?